gene-git/wg-client/README.rst

     This is now done automatically using a daemon which can be started/stopped from command line using  the new options *--fix-dns-auto-start* and *--fix-dns-auto-stop*

-    The GUI app starts up the monitor daemon when it starts wireguard and so no manual intervention is needed after that.
+    NB: The GUI app calls *wg-client* to start the monitor daemon when it starts up wireguard.

   * *--version*